The Great American Ballpark (A)1

 For future projects, the project managers involved in the Great American Ballpark recommended:

 - Site safety training and orientation for new workers

 - Incident investigations

-The Great American Ballpark
+The Great American Ballpark - Teaching Note

 In making the decision to commit the additional resources to participating as a MASTER project, it is important to remember:

 - Safety must be considered at every step in the value chain and designing safety into a process is cheaper than retrofitting for safety later.

 One of the key steps in the MASTER project is choosing contractors with proven safety records to be partners.
 Choosing the right partners is the first step in the value chain.
 For example, Turner Construction (the lead on both the Paul Brown Stadium and the Great America Ballpark) will fine subcontractors for safety violations.